codeforequity-at/botium-connector-twilio-ivr/README.md

     > npm install
     > npm test

-If your phone is ringing pick it up, and say 'Hi' - and after Botium greets you back, say "goodbye" and hang up.
+If your phone is ringing pick it up, and say 'Hi' - and after Botium greets you or plays DTMF tones, say "goodbye" and hang up.
 Test case completed.

 ## Supported Capabilities